 1/4 c. dried cranberries, optional

-*For this recipe, I used whole wheat flour.
+*For this Birthday Peanut Butter Cookie Cake Recipe, I used whole wheat flour.
 If your dog has sensitivity issues, I suggest using 1 cup of oat flour and 1 cup of rice flour.

-- Preheat the oven to 375° and line an 8 inch spring-form pan with parchment paper.
+- For this Birthday Peanut Butter Cookie Cake Recipe, preheat the oven to 375° and line an 8-inch spring-form pan with parchment paper.
 Grease the sides of the pan with coconut oil.